tfredwell/cs4500/docs/pages/setup.rst

 =====
 1. Follow the instructions on https://www.python.org/downloads/ to download and install python 3.7.1

+1a. here is a list of install instructions: https://github.com/tfredwell/cs4500/blob/master/Python%20Install%20Instructions.pdf

 2. Download the source code from https://github.com/tfredwell/cs4500/archive/v1.1.zip

-3. Unzip the source code
+3. Unzip the source code and run the Batch file "setup".
+The Cozmo Taste Game Application should be installed on the desktop

 4. If you have an android device, follow the steps `here <http://cozmosdk.anki.com/docs/adb.html>`_ to download and install the Android Debug Bridge.